Lorne Edgar Campbell: In and out of prison

 In the summer of 1989, Guindon and Campbell led a delegation of Satan's Choice members on a lengthy trip to the Prairie provinces, meeting with the leaders of Los Bravos gang of Winnipeg and the Grim Reapers in Calgary and Lethbridge to form alliances.
 By the end of 1989, both Guindon and Campbell were dissatisfied with the low quality of incoming recruits into Satan's Choice, feeling that the new members were of abysmally low intelligence and were too far "soft".
 Campbell stated that in 1989-1990: "There were some violent things that happened.
 Nothing was done to retaliate...I'm a person who retaliates".
 In the winter of 1990, a group of senior Satan's Choice members led by Guindon and Campbell visited the Hells Angels' clubhouse in Sorel to seek an alliance with the Angels against the Outlaws.
 The way that the Hells Angels had driven the Outlaws out of Quebec impressed Campbell.
 Campbell recalled about the visit: "They listened to us.
-Even thought they had a reputation for being dangerous, there was no confrontation.
+Even though they had a reputation for being dangerous, there was no confrontation.
 There was no pulling heavies.
 They were perfect gentlemen".
 Through no promises were given about joining the Angels, it was made clear that the Angels wanted an alliance.

 In December 1989, he was charged with conspiracy to sell cocaine.
 One of Campbell's associates, Stephen "Close-Up" Readhead, was using car names as codewords for his drug deals.
-On 29 November 1989, Campbell talked on the telephone with his wife, Charmaine, about buying an "used Chevrolet" as a Christmas present.
-The police had tapped his phone and concluded that the reference to buying an "used Chevrolet" was a codename for buying cocaine, leading for him to be charged with conspiracy to buy cocaine.
+On 29 November 1989, Campbell talked on the telephone with his wife, Charmaine, about buying a "used Chevrolet" as a Christmas present.
+The police had tapped his phone and concluded that the reference to buying a "used Chevrolet" was a codename for buying cocaine, leading for him to be charged with conspiracy to buy cocaine.
 In 1990, the American country singer Steve Earle released the protest song "Justice in Ontario" about the Port Hope 8 case, which features a reference to Campbell, albeit not by name as the lyrics go "And they brought 'em in every single one/Save the man who actually fired the gun".
 Earle expressed a wish to meet Campbell, whom he met while on tour.
 In 1991 after a show in Ottawa, Earle went with Campbell to the Outlaws' Ottawa clubhouse, where Campbell met with Outlaws' national president, Andrew "Teach" Simmons, to discuss a truce in the prisons where Satan's Choice and Outlaw inmates kept attacking each other.
 The presence of Earle was there to ensure Campbell's safety as the possibility of injuring or killing a famous country singer would have brought the Outlaws too much media and police attention.